Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

-People can easily see your fitness center’s information on the right hand side and choose to visit your website to get additional details.
+People can easily see your fitness centre’s information on the right-hand side and choose to visit your website to get additional details.

 Keywords are the terms that people type into search engines to find your club.
 72% of the time when users search for a business online they will visit that business within 24 hours.

 Coincidentally, if someone already knows about your gym, they will search for your brand name.